 Recently, Willis et al. proposed the concept of Interactive Fabrication.
 The key idea is to bring the principles of direct manipulation to the editing of physical objects: Instead of working on a digital 3D model and producing the physical version only at the end, users make edits directly on the physical workpiece and see it change immediately.

 Early interactive fabrication systems, such as Shaper , CopyCAD , and constructable , allow for hands-on editing on the physical workpiece.
 However, their interaction is best described as turn-taking: users first provide input to the system and then the system responds with physical feedback.
 Since there are two discrete steps, users can only explore one option per turn .

-FormFab is an interactive fabrication system based on formative fabrication that allows users to explore different sizes of a shape while interacting (Figure 1b).
+FormFab is an interactive fabrication system based on formative fabrication that allows users to explore different sizes of a shape by continuously changing the workpiece while the user is interacting with it (Figure 1b).

 First, users draw an outline of the area they want to reshape using their index finger (Figure 2a).
 When the user removes the finger, the path is beautified by our software.
 The robotic arm then warms up the area using a heat gun (Figure 2b).

-Figure 2: (a,b) Drawing outline and heating. (c,d) One interaction, i.e., the same part is first pulled out and then pushed in.
+Figure 2: (a,b) Drawing outline and heating. (c,d) Once the user interacts, the workpiece changes continuously, i.e., here we show one interaction in which the same part is first pulled out and then pushed back in.